-Study explores whether sleeping pills reduce insomniac's suicidal thoughtsJanuary 22nd, 2013 in Psychology & Psychiatry /
+Study explores whether sleeping pills reduce insomniac's suicidal thoughtsJanuary 22, 2013 in Medicine & Health / Psychology & Psychiatry

 Researchers want to know whether a sleeping pill reduces suicidal thoughts in depressed patients with insomnia.